-Next, the caricature of Mike Tyson (early in his career) shows another key aspect of caricaturing.
+Next, the above caricature of boxer Mike Tyson (early in his career) shows another key aspect of caricaturing.
 Since we most often recognize celebs and historical figures first by their facial features, head shape, and headgear, it is best to enlarge those, letting the body shrink to a lesser role in the eventual drawing.
 Though Mike Tyson has tremendous heft throughout his entire body, especially the upper torso, here the head dominates, and the facial features control the message of the drawing.

 You will also notice that I have changed the style of drawing to suit the subject.
 I chose to depict Mike's head as if hewn from a block of granite, to signify his strength and immutability.
-I also chose to keep the arms tucked into the body, and the boxing gloves very simple, to heighten the effect of unmoving Gibraltar, upon which other fighters will be dashed.
+I also chose to keep the arms tucked into the body, and the boxing gloves very simple, to heighten the effect of an unmoving Gibraltar, upon which other fighters will be dashed.

 To develop your caricaturing ability, you must also practice and experiment.
-Here you see an old sketch of Elton John (also rather early in his career).
-This is clearly a youthful Elton, back when he was prone to wearing truly outrageous stage outfits, and had a clearly receding hairline.
+Here you see an old sketch of mine of Elton John (also very early in his career).
+This is clearly a youthful Elton, back when he was slimmer, prone to wearing truly outrageous stage outfits, and had a clearly receding hairline.
 One can see his thin-faced exuberance and antic air.
 To caricature Elton today, I would have to thicken his face, add his wig, tone down the outfit and make him a bit more sober and reflective.
 But this sketch suited the period, and allowed me to try out different things with my drawing.

 Notice the quick scribbly character of the drawing — I was literally experimenting with lines, hoping to find the right ones that would capture the personality.
 In developing a caricature, I might generate 20 or 30 such sketches, before I find a bit of lip or eye or hairline that suits my target.
-I will then keep that feature and begin working on the rest.
+I will then keep that feature and begin working to refine the rest.

-You will find in caricature that some figures are timeless and some are ever-changing chameleons.
-I could have drawn the above sketch of George Burns at almost any time in his career.
-Madonna I would have to draw week by week.
+You will find in caricaturing that some figures are timeless and some are ever-changing chameleons.
+I could probably have drawn the above sketch of George Burns at almost any time throughout his lengthy career.
+Madonna I would have to draw virtually week by week.
 For George's sketch, the eyeglasses, cigar and crinkly puckered smile were essential.
 The tux seemed a natural choice, but in this sketch, you may notice that the arms and hands seem a bit lost and out of character, as if they don't know what they should be doing.
 That's probably because when we observed George performing, we almost never saw his arms or hands (except the one holding the cigar).
-As a result, I had no real model to go by, so this sketch remains unfinished.
+As a result, I had no real model or examples to go by, so this sketch remains unfinished.
 But, here too, as in the Elton sketch, you can see the experimentation at play in the drawing.
 Don't ever stop experimenting; the perfect line awaits in the next sketch — or the next, or the next.

 Here the perfect line happened to be a perfect jawline!
-For this sketch of Ahnold, the Governator, in the waning days of his weightlifting era and the introduction of Conan the Barbarian, I felt it best to dwell on his profile.
+For this sketch of Ahnold, the Governator, in the waning days of his weightlifting era and the introduction of Conan the Barbarian on film, I felt it best to dwell on his profile.
 There I could best capture his unique jaw, lips, facial musculature, and youthful flow of cowlicky hair.
 I then subdued the body into merely a swirling mass of muscleman posturing.
 One can see that this would never work today as a sketch of a suited-up state executive — it suits only its time.
 For a subject such as this, the caricaturist needs to practice his or her skills over time, capturing the subject in a variety of settings and scenes, to zero in on the identifiable essence of the person.

 One can also develop caricatures in group settings (as political caricaturists often must).
 Here the work is somewhat easier, because the viewer's recognition of your subjects is aided by the common theme.
 For example, these are all clearly musical performers, so it's easier to recognize Diana Ross by association, if not by immediate identification.
 The fact that she's surrounded by Rod Stewart and Phil Collins and Steve Wonder and Paula Abdul and Mick Jagger and Elton John indicate that this was the royalty of pop/rock/dance music circa the late 1980s.
 Working on such a scene let's you hone your caricaturing skills as well as refine your ability to 'stage' your personalities, and swaddle them in the proper wardrobe and props.